jonesinator/scornado/README.md

 * avr\_io.hpp - Header-only library containing abstractions for AVR microcontrollers.
 Contains low-level classes for setting up pin assignments as input or output, and contains high-level classes for software debounced buttons and seven segment displays.
 This may eventually be pulled into its own repository if it proves to be reusable enough.
 * table\_tennis.hpp - Header-only library encapsulating all logic for games of table tennis.
 This is generic and could be used for any application, it has no microcontroller-specific code in it.
-* scorgasmatron.cpp - The main driver.
+* scornado.cpp - The main driver.
 Contains pin definitions (all pins are used), and contains the main program loop that interacts with the buttons and displays.
 * Makefile - Builds the hex file that can be uploaded to the microcontroller.

 # To Do